-AAA - (American Anthropology Association) Online version available see Additional Citation Style Tab
+AAA - (American Anthropology Association) Online version available see the Online Style Manual Tab

 APA - (Publication Manual of the American Psychological Association)

-APSA - (American Political Science Association) Online version available see Additional Citation Style Tab
+APSA - (American Political Science Association) Online version available see the Online Style Manual Tab

 ASA - (American Sociological Association) Consult the manual located in the bookcase at the Citation Center